jayasuryaobbu/aws_iot_thing_message_publisher/README.md

 3. Publish a payload (e.g., `{"action": "setRelayMode", "value": "OFF"}`) to the topic `topic/send`.
 4. Disconnect.

+## Customization

+You can modify the `TOPIC` and `PAYLOAD` variables directly in `main.py` to change the destination topic or the message content.

 ## Project Structure

 -   `main.py`: The main entry point for the application.